berrydenhartog/github-webhook/README.md

 5. configure:
     - 'Payload URL': to the url you deployed the application
     - 'Content type': to `Application/json`
-    - 'secret': to a random secret (make sure its the same as the variable GITHUB_WEBHOOK_SECRET)
+    - 'secret': to a random secret (make sure its the same as the variable WEBHOOK_SECRET)
     - select which events you want to receive.
 6. Click `Add webhook` button
 7. verify correct configuration by checking `Recent Deliveries ` under the webhook config